zesterer/wavefront/README.md

 - ...but allows you to dip into the nitty-gritty details of OBJ if you want to do that too.

-- Correct handling of complex polygons.
+- Correct handling of N-polygons.

+- Handling of vertex colors.

 - No dependencies